digitranslab/jumpstart/docs/docs/widgets/table/dynamic-column.md

 ## Specifiying the Column Type

-Dynamic columns in ToolJet support various types, such as strings, numbers, dates, and links.
+Dynamic columns in JumpStart support various types, such as strings, numbers, dates, and links.

 In this example, you can see how you can specify a column type using dynamic columns.